Card-Forge/forge/.gitlab/issue_templates/Bug.md

 (How one can reproduce the issue - this is very important.
 Specific cards and specific actions especially)

+Which version of Forge are you on (Release, Snapshot?
+Desktop, Android?)

 What is the current bug behavior?

 (What actually happens)